 While preparing the crispy taro shreds for the Yee Sang (Raw Fish Salad) last week, I was reminded of this lesser known Chinese New Year snack.
 I have only had these a handful of times as a kid visiting friends’ homes during the festivities.
-If I remember correctly, they are called “Wu Har” in the Cantonese dialect.
-“Wu” means taro and “har” means shrimp.
+If I remember correctly, it is called “Wu Har” in the Cantonese dialect. “wu” means taro and “har” means shrimp.
 They may have been named as such because they resemble shrimp fritters.
 Many vegetarian dishes are made with taro or yam and this could be a vegetarian substitute for shrimp.

 This giveaway will be opened until 9:00pm Central, Thursday, February 17th.
 I will randomly pick a winner and make the announcement on Friday, February 18th.
 All the best!

 ******************* THIS GIVEAWAY IS NOW CLOSED *******************

 Let’s get cooking!
 Taro and five spiced powder is a happy marriage.
 Adding sesame seeds makes the marriage even happier. 🙂 These crunchies are big on taste and can be pretty addictive.

 - ⅓ cup (45g) sesame seeds

 - 3 tbsp water

 - Oil for deep frying